New Bolsover, The Model Village of the Bolsover Colliery Company.

 Three types of house were constructed at New Bolsover, two types to house workers, single story for small families and double story (attic room) for larger families and the 'Villas' which were nearer to the colliery to house the officials.
 A tub railway ran from the pit to the village to help in its construction and on completion was used to transport coal for the home fires and bring the night spoil back for disposal.
 The village was patrolled by the Bolsover colliery police officer and in the 1920's New Bolsover had sergeant G.Murrey and one constable looking after the inhabitants.
 A sandstone quarry was started in the 1920's for building materials around the site of the new bowling green at New Bolsover.

 The houses were well constructed and were offered to men in the employ of the colliery company.
-It was thought that this type of housing and welfare of the miners and their families would lead to better attendances at work and an all round compliance to the law and company rules as any transgression of the laws and rules would lead to dismissal and the withdrawal of their accommodation.
+It was thought that this type of housing and welfare of the miners and their families would lead to better attendances at work and an all round compliance to the law and company rules as any transgression of these laws and rules would lead to dismissal and the withdrawal of their accommodation.

 According to the will of Emerson Muschamp Bainbridge it was to have been expanded to have included a hospital, an orphanage, a home for aged miners and their families and offices to be used in connection with charitable work involving the proper upbringing of children.
 This was not implemented as a result of his legal advisors saying the idea was too expensive and impractical.